What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 Cut butter into the flour mixture, then divide the mixture between four bowls.

-Following the directions below, add ice water to the bowls, and food coloring to two of the bowls.
-Bring all the doughs together, label them, and refrigerate them.
+Add ice water and food coloring to two of the bowls.
+Bring all the doughs together, label, and refrigerate them.

 Peel, core, and slice the apples.
 Toss them with the spices and sugar.

-Brush the top crust design with half and half and pop the pie into the hot oven.
-Bake it for just under an hour.
-Let it cool.
-Let your hungry fans "marvel" at how talented you are, and then slice and serve the pie!
+Brush the top crust design with egg wash, and pop the pie into a hot oven.
+Bake, then let it cool.
+Let your hungry fans "Marvel" at how talented you are, and then slice and serve the pie!

 Tips:

-- The sizes for the pie crust templates are all listed below in the recipe card.
-Use parchment paper or card stock—card stock will be a little sturdier.
+- The sizes for the pie crust templates are all listed in the recipe.
+Cut them out from flat paper or card stock.

-- When adding the food coloring, squeeze it into the dough just a few times—it's okay if it looks splotchy because you'll be able to work the color in more when you roll it out.
+- When adding the food coloring, squeeze it into the dough just a few times—it's okay if it's splotchy; you'll be able to work the color in more when you roll the dough.

-- Some of the food color may get on your hands or rolling pin, so wash both as soon as possible to prevent staining.
+- Some food color may get on your hands or rolling pin; wash both as soon as possible to prevent staining.

-- Try this pie and have fun with it!
-If you are worried that it won't be perfect remember: Steve Rogers was not perfect either.
-The army rejected him for service five times!
-Captain America and all your hungry fans will love your All-American Apple Pie, no matter what.
+Have fun with this pie!
+If you're worried about perfection, remember: Steve Rogers was not perfect.
+The army rejected him for service five times before he became Captain America.
+And besides, your hungry fans will love your star-spangled, old-fashioned American apple pie, no matter what.

 📖 Recipe